Globe Education Network

 Here is a list of Globe Education Network Colleges and the money they have received through the GI Bill.
 Data from this Silk was gathered from Appendix 1 of Senator Tom Harkin's recent report, Is the New GI Bill Working?: Questionable For-Profit Colleges Increasingly Dominate the Program.
 The PDF was uploaded to Silk so anyone can easily search the data.
 (Missing from the report is data from the 2010-2011 year).

-GI Bill Funding for each Globe Education Network Campus
+GI Bill and Yellow Ribbon Awards for Globe Education Network Schools

 Many schools receive military educational benefits from the Department of Defense.
 In October of 2014, the Pentagon placed Globe University and Minnesota School of Business on probation and the schools were barred from receiving some military educational benefits.
 A full list of schools receiving funding from the Department of Defense can be found at dodmou.com/institutionlist.aspx